Classical Music in Tokyo - Suntory Hall, New National Theatre and Other Noted Venues

-It issaid that classical music first arrived in Japan in the late Edo-era circa 1862 by way of the earliest western entrepreneurs to settle in Yokohama.
+It is said that classical music first arrived in Japan in the later part of the Edo-era (circa 1862) by way of the earliest western entrepreneurs to settle in Yokohama.
 Entertainment was limited, and those that could play instruments set up small ensembles for their fellow settlers.
 A century and a half later the door first opened in the mid-19th century has long since been unhinged as classical music – opera included – has taken the nation by storm in the intervening decades, particularly in postwar Japan.
 For devotees and occasional concertgoers alike, here are some great Tokyo concert halls and orchestras—not to mention the city’s largest event—where you can soak in some musical magic.

 3 Top Tokyo Concert Halls

 Renowned figures like conductor Seiji Ozawa, composer Toru Takemitsu, and violinist Mariko Senju are known around the world, but they barely scratch the surface of Japan’s passion for all things classical.
 For those wanting to see classical music in world class performance venues, Tokyo is full of excellent choices.
 Rankings depend on who you are speaking to, and personal memories of a performance in any given location, but below are three Tokyo concert halls that are considered absolutely top-notch.